toddledev/documentation/docs/15-connecting-data/04-authentication/index.md

 - Support various authentication methods

 ::: info
-Authentication should always be handled by your backend service.
-Nordcraft focuses on frontend development and provides secure ways to handle tokens received from authentication providers.
+Authentication should always be handled by your back-end service.
+Nordcraft focuses on front-end development and provides secure ways to handle tokens received from authentication providers.
 :::

 ## Storing access tokens